lewark/gui.lua/docs.md

 ### Object(...)

 Object constructor.

-Override this method to initialize an Object subclass.
-To create an instance of an object, use Object(args), which will then call its init() method to set up the instance.
+To create an instance of an Object, use Object(args), which will instantiate the class and then call the Object's constructor to set up the instance.
+The process works the same way for subclasses: just replace Object with the name of the class you are instantiating.

+Internally, the constructor is named init(...).
+Override this init method to specify initialization behavior for an Object subclass.
 An object's init() method may call its super class's init() if desired (use ClassName.superClass.init(self,...))

 ### Object:subclass()